astefanutti/camel-cdi/README.md

 ## About

 Since version `2.10` of Camel, the [Camel CDI][] component supports the integration of Camel in CDI enabled environments.
 However, some experiments and _battlefield_ tests prove it troublesome to use because of the following concerns:
++ It relies on older [CDI 1.0][JSR 299] version of the specification and makes incorrect usages of [container lifecycle events][] as documented in [Assignability of type variables, raw and parameterized types].
+As a consequence, it does not work properly with newer implementation versions like Weld 2.x and containers like Wildfly 8.x as reported in [CAMEL-7760][] among other issues.
 + It relies on Apache [DeltaSpike][] and its `BeanManagerProvider` class to retrieve the `BeanManager` instance during the CDI container initialisation.
 That may not be suitable in complex container scenarios, for example, in multi CDI container per JVM context, as reported in [CAMEL-6338][] and that causes [CAMEL-6095][] and [CAMEL-6937][].
 + It relies on _DeltaSpike_ and its [configuration mechanism][DeltaSpike Configuration Mechanism] to source configuration locations for the [Properties component][].
 While this is suitable for most use cases, it relies on the `ServiceLoader` mechanism to support custom [configuration sources][ConfigSource] that may not be suitable in more complex container scenarios and relates to [CAMEL-5986].
-+ Besides, while _DeltaSpike_ is a valuable addition to the CDI ecosystem, having a direct dependency on it is questionable from a design standpoint as opposed to relying on standard CDI mechanism for producing the Camel configuration properties and delegating as a plugable strategy the configuration sourcing concern and implementation choice to the application itself.
++ Besides, while _DeltaSpike_ is a valuable addition to the CDI ecosystem, Camel CDI having a direct dependency on it is questionable from a design standpoint as opposed to relying on standard CDI mechanism for producing the Camel configuration properties and delegating as a plugable strategy the configuration sourcing concern and implementation choice to the application itself.
 + It declares a `CamelContext` CDI bean that's automatically instantiated and started with a `@PostConstruct` lifecycle callback called before the CDI container is completely initialized.
 That prevents, among other side effects, proper advising of Camel routes as documented in [Camel AdviceWith][].
 + It uses the `@ContextName` annotation to bind routes to the `CamelContext` instance specified by name as an attempt to provide multi-context support.
 However, that is an incomplete feature from the CDI programming model standpoint as discussed in [CAMEL-5566][] and that causes [CAMEL-5742][].

-The objective of this project is to alleviate all these concerns, provide additional features, and have that improved version of the CDI Camel component contributed back in the official codeline.
+The objective of this project is to alleviate all these concerns, provide additional features, and have that improved version of the Camel CDI component contributed back in the official codeline.

 [Camel CDI]: http://camel.apache.org/cdi.html
 [DeltaSpike]: https://deltaspike.apache.org/